w3nerick/ASCII-PRO/README.md

 > Cyberpunk-styled ASCII art generator for images, videos and webcam streams.
 100% client-side.

-Inspired by [ascii-magic.com](https://www.ascii-magic.com/), reimagined with a Neo-Tokyo aesthetic: neon glow, scanlines, glitch text, and `Share Tech Mono`.
+Inspired by ASCII, reimagined with a Neo-Tokyo aesthetic: neon glow, scanlines, glitch text, and `Share Tech Mono`.

 ## Deploy